ecadlabs/signatory/integration_test/README.md

 ### Github container registry authentication setup

 If this is your first time pulling an image from github packages, then you'll need to configure a [Personal Access Token PAT (classic)](https://github.com/settings/tokens).
 The only access you should grant the PAT is `read:packages`.
-With that token as the value of env var $PAT, you can now login:
+With that token as the value of env var `$PAT`, you can now login:

 ```sh
 echo $PAT |docker login ghcr.io -u <your_github_name> --password-stdin
 ```